fwaadahmad1/interview-manager-frontend/README.md

 ## Overview

-The Interview Manager is a sleek web application designed to manage interview scheduling and tracking.
+HireVision is a sleek web application designed to manage interview scheduling and tracking.
 With a user-friendly interface, it allows you to effortlessly create, edit, and view interviews, interviewees, and all related information.
 Built with cutting-edge technologies like React, Next.js, and Tailwind CSS, this app ensures a seamless experience.

 ## Live Demo